bombadillo/format-csharp/README.md

 ## Formatting csharp
 This repo uses [CSharpier](https://github.com/belav/csharpier) and [Husky](https://www.nuget.org/packages/Husky/) to format code that is being committed to a git repo.
 This ensures code styling consistency for every commit.

+## Requirements
+An existing dotnet tools manifests needs to exist.
+This can be added by running the following command:
+`dotnet new tool-manifest`.

 ## Install
 Installation can be implemented in a such a way that developers would not require any additional steps.
 It's installed when a project is restored simply by adding the following to a project within the solution: